 This is a serious problem.
-Regularly taking multiple prescription drugs puts a person at higher risk of overmedication and negative drug side effects.
+Regularly taking multiple prescription drugs puts a person at higher risk of overmedication and adverse drug side effects.

 The CDC also states that people over age 65 are twice as likely to go to the emergency room because of a harmful drug reaction and 7 times more likely to be hospitalized.